 The Achilles tendon, located at the back of the heel, is frequently shortened and tight in children with clubfoot.
 This contributes to the downward pointing of the foot and limits range of motion.

-The calf muscles on the affected side may be underdeveloped or smaller in size compared to the unaffected leg.
-This is a result of reduced use of the affected foot during normal movement and growth.
+The calf muscles on the affected side may be underdeveloped or smaller than those on the unaffected leg.
+This is due to reduced use of the affected foot during normal movement and growth.

-These clinical features of CTEV can affect walking if untreated, causing the child to walk on the sides or tops of their feet.
+If untreated, these clinical features of CTEV can affect walking, causing the child to walk on the sides or tops of their feet.

 The club foot causes are not entirely understood, but several factors may contribute: